p-edelman/Transcribe/README.md

 # Transcribe

-A tool for people who need to transcribe audio files to text (especially when they are slow typers with sticky fingers).
+A tool for people who need to transcribe audio recordings to text (more specifically, people that are slow typists and have sticky fingers ;)

-The app allows you to load an audio file and play it while typing out the text, so you don't have to switch constantly between audio player and text editor.
-Crucially, the app provides key bindings so that:
+The app is quite simple; it allows you to load an audio file and play it while typing out the text, so you don't have to switch constantly between audio player and text editor.
+Crucially, the app:
+* Provides key bindings so that:
-* you can type without interfering with the playback of the audio, and conversily
+	* you can type without interfering with the playback of the audio, and conversely
-* you can control audio starting, stopping and seeking without interfering with the text editing, and
+	* you can control the audio (starting, stopping and seeking) without interfering with the text editing, and
-* you don't accidentaly type something that resets the audio, skips to the next song, etc.
+	* you don't accidentally type something that resets the audio, skips to the next song, etc.

-Furthermore, if you're frantically typing to keep up with the audio, the app will pause every few seconds until you're there.
+* Pauses the audio playback whenever you're frantically typing to keep up

-The app is written using het Qt framework runs on Android and Linux.
-It should also work on Mac an Windows when someone compiles it on those platforms.
+The app is written using het Qt framework and is tested on Android and Linux.
+It should be possible to compile it on Windows and Mac without much trouble.

 ## Status

-It works, but it's very rough around the edges and lacks quality controls, so there's no released version yet.
-You're of course free to checkout the repository.
+The first stable release, codenamed 'Amy' is totally usable, though somewhat rough around the edges.
+You can find the Android version [in the Play Store](https://play.google.com/store/apps/details?id=org.mrpi.transcribe), or use the tag 'amy' to check out the Git repository.

 ## The very short manual